 Filling the gaps is one of the best ways to stop weeds from sprouting up again.
 But you can’t just use anything.
 Polymeric sand is a great option.
-Polymeric sand is a very fine sand.
+Polymeric sand is very fine sand.
 It is poured over the paving slabs.
 And then brushed into the gaps.

 Water is then poured over the sand to saturate it.
 The sand will dry and become solid, sealing the paving slabs together.
 It’s important to ensure that all weeds have been removed before applying the sand.
 But it will make sure that weeds do not come up again until the sand needs replacing.

-There is no one way to stop weeds growing forever.
+There is no one way to stop weeds from growing forever.
 As they will continue to grow.
 And paving slabs and the sealants between the slabs will eventually break down and need replacing.
-So while the options above will give you reprieve for a while.
+So while the options above will give you a reprieve for a while.
 They will not stop weeds from growing forever.

 8. Chemical Treatments

 There are a lot of different chemical weedkillers available.
 Most of which can be found at your local hardware store or even grocery store.
-But they should be used as an absolutely last resort.
+But they should be used as an absolute last resort.
 Chemical weedkillers are incredibly unhealthy.

 Chemical weedkillers will kill the weeds.
 And some will be able to prevent them from coming up again (for a little while).
 But this is only because they are so toxic and damaging.
 They can interfere with local biodiversity and ecosystems.
 As they will kill more than just the weeds.

-Chemical weedkillers can also be poisonous for pets.
+Chemical weedkillers can also be poisonous to pets.
 Especially dogs if they eat anything near the weeds.
 Or try to eat the weeds themselves.
 Many might not be fatal for pets.
 But they can definitely make them ill.